-I arrived in Matsumoto (Nagano Prefecture) the day before and stayed at Matsumoto-REI Hotel, which was conveniently located within 5 minutes from the Matsumoto Train Station, and the Matsumoto Bus Terminal.
+I arrived in Matsumoto (Nagano Prefecture) the day before and stayed at Matsumoto-REI Hotel (unfortunately it is now closed, but there are still LOTS of hotels near the bus terminal), which was conveniently located within 5 minutes from the Matsumoto Train Station, and the Matsumoto Bus Terminal.
 There are various ways of getting to Kamikochi, and I had planned on riding the Alpico bus from Matsumoto Bus Terminal as early as 5.30 a.m.
 The staff at the bus terminal counter told me that the ticket cannot be bought a day earlier though (strange) and said that I could buy it on the day itself as the ticket counter opens at 4.45 a.m.

 The next morning, I had a couple of sandwiches I bought from the convenience store the previous night and headed to the bus terminal at 5 a.m.
 As I was planning on returning to Matsumoto station later, I left my large backpack at the hotel upon check-out (benefit of staying near to the train station!).

 There were probably about 10 of us on board, and a few more boarded the bus at Shinshimashima Bus Terminal.
 The first main stop was Taisho Ike, an hour and a half from Matsumoto Bus Terminal.
 I alighted here.